 These cover sheets were the brainchild of Major General Glen Shaffer, a director for intelligence serving both the Joint Chiefs of Staff and the secretary of defense.
-In the days before the Iraq war, Shaffer’s staff had created humorous
+In the days before the Iraq war, Shaffer’s staff had created humorous covers in

-covers in an attempt to alleviate the stress of preparing for battle.
+an attempt to alleviate the stress of preparing for battle.
 Then, as the body counting began, Shaffer, a Christian, deemed the biblical passages more suitable.

-Many inside the Pentagon, including one Muslim analyst, were offended by the biblical quotes, while others worried that the briefing cover sheets, if leaked, would do serious damage as the U.S. and its allied coalition of mostly Western
+Many inside the Pentagon, including one Muslim analyst, were offended by the biblical quotes, while others worried that the briefing cover sheets, if leaked, would do serious damage as the U.S. and its allied coalition of mostly Western troops

-troops prosecuted a war in an Islamic nation.
+prosecuted a war in an Islamic nation.

 Utah's Governor, Jon Huntsman, has signed the most sweeping changes to the state's liquor laws in 40 years into law.
 Some crazy laws were scrapped but were replaced with others.

-In the name of economic development and the name of travel and tourism, and so that we don't have to explain whenever a company comes into town for the first 30 minutes of our discussion why we have some of these onerous rules on
+In the name of economic development and the name of travel and tourism, and so that we don't have to explain whenever a company comes into town for the first 30 minutes of our discussion why we have some of these onerous rules on the book,

-the book, we're going to sign , Huntsman said at.
+we're going to sign , Huntsman said at.

 Bars will no longer have to be private clubs beginning July 1, eliminating a decades-old headache for anyone who has ever sought a cocktail here.

 The move is being made in an effort to make the state seem a little less odd to outsiders and boost the state's $6 billion a year tourism industry.
-Tourism officials have long complained that Utah's notoriously quirky liquor laws have
+Tourism officials have long complained that Utah's notoriously quirky liquor laws have given

-given Colorado a competitive advantage in luring the lucrative ski and convention market.
+Colorado a competitive advantage in luring the lucrative ski and convention market.

 Tourists in search of a beer and a bite to eat after hitting the ski slopes frequently walk out of bars once told they're for members only.
 A separate membership, costing at least $4, is required at every bar.

 It's always been the knock on Utah.
 We've got the best snow, we've got the best access, we have the nicest people.
 There's nothing that compares to our product.
-The only knock that anybody could ever come up with is that 'Your
+The only knock that anybody could ever come up with is that 'Your liquor laws are

-liquor laws are strange, quirky, weird,' said Nathan Rafferty, president of Ski Utah, the ski industry's marketing arm.
+strange, quirky, weird,' said Nathan Rafferty, president of Ski Utah, the ski industry's marketing arm.

 The new law will also allow restaurants to take down partitions known as Zion Curtains that separate bartenders from customers in restaurants.
-Currently, bartenders or servers must walk drinks around the bar before they're
+Currently, bartenders or servers must walk drinks around the bar before they're allowed to serve

 The private club system and the Zion Curtain as they're known today got their start in 1969 after the Mormon church told its members to vote down a proposal that would have allowed the sale of liquor by the drinks in restaurants.
-The
+The church is

-church is still highly influential here and the changes to the state's liquor laws would not have happened if the church had opposed them.
+still highly influential here and the changes to the state's liquor laws would not have happened if the church had opposed them.

 As part of a compromise, the state will impose tougher drink drive and underage drinking penalties.
-Utah will also become the first state in the country to require bars to scan the ID of anyone who appears younger than 35 before being
+Utah will also become the first state in the country to require bars to scan the ID of anyone who appears younger than 35 before being allowed to

 Information obtained through the ID scan, including name, age and address, will be kept on site for seven days so it can be accessed by law enforcement, despite concerns that keeping the information is a violation of privacy.